 Helping firefighters through tough times

-Many brigade members and their families in financial hardship or need have been assisted by the UFBA Benevolent Fund over the last 28 years.
+Many brigade members and their families in financial hardship or need have been assisted by the UFBA Benevolent Fund for 30 years.

 What is the Benevolent Fund?

 Set up with a Trust Deed in 1990, the UFBA Benevolent Fund provides assistance to firefighters and their families who are going through tough times financially or who have suffered misfortune in their lives.